evmcnb/quartz/content/Full/pneumothorax.md

 ## Signs

-Diagnosis can be made on signs in server cases
+Diagnosis can be made on signs in severe cases

 - Deviated trachea (tension)
 - Reduced breath sounds on the side
 - Hypoxia
 - Hyper-resonant to percussion
+- Decreased vocal resonance

 ## Diagnostic Tests